DiabRaed/pygator/pygator/beam_profile/README.md

 This isn’t a naive pixel-wise average but a resampling algorithm that gives similar results with more accurate interpolation.

---pixel-size is the camera's pixel size.
+--pixel-size is the camera's pixel size in microns.
+Default to 6.9 µm

 --output is the name of the CSV file to be saved, if chosen.
 This is saved in the current working directory.

 --mode either "heatmap" or "gray" (default).
 This is just a display preference and does not affect the fitting at all.